 She was the winner of the 2009 Betty Gabehart Award for Nonfiction from the Kentucky Womens Writers Conference, the Yalobusha Review’s 2010 All-In Nonfiction Prize, the 2014 Barthelme Prize for Short Prose from Gulf Coast Magazine, the Spoon River Poetry Review’s 2014 Editor’s Prize, the Press 53/Prime Number Magazine 2014 Award for Flash Nonfiction, and So to Speak’s 2015 Feminist Poetry Contest.

 After several years as Senior Reviews Editor, Bolden now serves as an Associate Editor-in-Chief at Tupelo Quarterly.
 She lives in Birmingham, Alabama.
+She is represented by Cassie Mannes Murray of Howland Literary.

 Emma Bolden can be reached by e-mail at emmaboldenwrites [at] gmail [dot] com or through the form below.